Here are the 10 most adorable and popular breeds of toy dogs in the UK according to the Kennel Club

-Tiny Cute Dogs 2023: 10 of the smallest and most cute breeds of stunning toy dog - loving, gorgeous small pups
+Cutest Dog Breeds 2023: 10 of the most tiny and most gorgeous breeds of adorable toy dog - loving, gorgeous small pups

 Dog ownership soared by nearly eight per cent last year according to the Kennel Club, as lockdown meant people felt more able to open their home up to a new puppy, or perhaps a rescue dog.